hadilbouasker/NS-3-Kubernetes-pod/README.md

 # Delete the pod and the docker image:
 To completely remove the NS-3 simulation pod and its associated Docker image from your system, use the following commands:

-Delete the Kubernetes deployment: This command stops and removes the running pod associated with the deployment.
+Delete the Kubernetes deployment.

     kubectl delete deployment ns3-simulation

-Remove the Docker image: This command forcefully deletes the local Docker image to free up disk space.
+Remove the local Docker image to free up disk space.

     docker rmi -f hadilbouasker/ns3-app:v7.0